-The goggles offer participants of alcohol education programs the ability to experience the simulated effects of alcohol intoxication and how it impairs a person’s vision, reaction time, judgment, and balance.
+The goggles offer participants of education programs the ability to experience the simulated effects of alcohol intoxication or drowsy/distraction and how it impairs a person’s vision, reaction time, judgment, and balance.

 A modified pick-up truck has been designed to simulate a vehicle involved in a rollover crash.
 Crash dummies are placed in a pickup truck with and without seat belts and a rollover crash is simulated.